• Skip to primary navigation

 How can I serve this?

 This carrot ribbon salad is great as a side salad.
-To make it a full meal, I recommend to make a rice bowl with Vietnamese Lemongrass Chicken or Crispy Chinese Chicken.
-You can also serve with Korean Spicy Cold Noodles.
+To make it a full meal, I recommend to make a rice bowl with One Pot Gyudon, One Pan Nasi Goreng (Indonesian Fried Rice) or Vietnamese Lemongrass Chicken.
+It also pairs wonderfully with dishes like Creamy Tofu Udon Noodles with Minced Pork.

 How long does carrot salad last in the fridge?